andrewdisley/realchange-cms/README.md

 * create branch
 * update hugo/static/admin/config.yml to point at new branch
 * setup identity in netlify
+* enable git gateway
+* set registration to invite only
 * setup ssl
 * update dns
 * create banner for ssn